 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend the sports and business career of 5-Time Olympian Willye B. White of Greenwood, Mississippi, the first woman from Mississippi to compete and win a medal in the Olympic Games, and welcome her to her native state and wishing her continued success in her future endeavors.

-BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Luzern "Sonny" Dillon, forwarded to the Mississippi State Board of Funeral Service, and made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Willye White and be made available to the Capitol Press Corps.